thongtr-dev/card-block-with-box-shadow/readme.txt

 == Description ==

+**NOTE: This block plugin is only compatible with hybrid and block themes.**

 The card block can be used as a content container with custom controls for padding, margin, background color/gradient and, hence the name of the block - box shadow.

 == Installation ==